Sudbury, Suffolk: Media

+Television signals are received from the nearby Sudbury TV transmitter situated south east of the town.

+The town is served by both BBC Radio Suffolk and BBC Essex.
+Other radio stations are Heart East, Greatest Hits Radio East, Nation Radio Suffolk, and Karisco Radio, a community based station.

 Sudbury is served by a daily newspaper, the East Anglian Daily Times, owned by the Archant group.
 There are also two weekly newspapers, both published on a Thursday.
 The Sudbury Mercury, again owned by Archant, is delivered free to households, and the Suffolk Free Press, owned by Iliffe Media, is sold in shops around south Suffolk and north Essex.

-Sports
+Sport

 The town's main football club, A.F.C.
 Sudbury, was formed on 1 June 1999 by the amalgamation of two existing clubs, Sudbury Town (founded 1885) and Sudbury Wanderers (founded 1958).
 Three times FA Vase finalists, they are currently members of the Isthmian League Premier Division.

 The local rugby club, Sudbury R.F.C. have previously played as high as National 3 in English rugby, but are currently in the London 2 North East.
 The club's ground is in neighbouring village, Great Cornard.
 The town's oldest sports club is Sudbury Cricket Club, founded in 1787, who currently play in the East Anglian Premier League.

-The Kingfisher Leisure Centre, next to the railway station, has a 25m swimming pool, sauna, fitness centre and a soft play area for children.
+The Kingfisher Leisure Centre, next to the railway station, has a 25 m swimming pool, sauna, fitness centre and a soft play area for children.
 It is home to Sudbury Storms Swimming Club.

-Sudbury Rowing Club, formerly Sudbury Boat Club, was founded in 1874 and has held a regatta in the town every year since, except during the world wars.
-It has a boathouse and clubhouse in Quay Lane and rows on a 1500m stretch of the Stour by Friars Meadow.
+Rowing in the town is held at the Sudbury Rowing Club (formerly the Stour Boat Club) and was founded in 1869 and has held a regatta in the town every year since, except during the world wars.
+It has a boathouse and clubhouse in Quay Lane and rows on a 1500 m stretch of the Stour by Friars Meadow.

 Other sporting groups include a canoeing club, a hapkido club, a running club and a boxing club.